 Researchers have been studying head lice and as a result of their work, our understanding of head lice transmission and how to handle head lice safely, has improved.
 In the past, students were missing class time unnecessarily and teachers were spending valuable teaching time dealing with head lice.
-The district medical staff has updated their protocols to reflect national best practices in the management of head lice in schools.
-Among the nurses goals are maintaining confidentiality and minimizing time lost from the classroom.
+In most of our schools, the school nurses have been handling head lice cases according to these guidelines for more than 4 years.

-• What do we know about the lives of head lice?
+What do we know about the lives of head lice?